Brunsvigia: Description

+Vegetative characteristics

 Brunsvigia are perennial, deciduous, temperate, bulbous herbal plants.
 Most species have subterranean bulbs but they are usually half-exposed in B. herrei and B. josephinae.
 Bulbs are tender, usually large (up to 20 cm diameter), winter-growing and summer-dormant, generally flowering in early autumn.
 Tunics are often thick and cartilaginous, typically brittle and tan-coloured, although they are brown and papery in B. josephinae and B. litoralis.

 The leaves are annual; when mature, the leaves are broad and oblong to tongue-shaped.
 In species with small bulbs – B. radula, B. comptonii, and B. namaquana – there are just two or three leaves per plant but most other species have at least four leaves per bulb.
 B. josephinae has the distinction of producing as many as 20 leaves.
 The leaves mostly lie flat on the ground and sometimes press down so firmly that they lie vertically if the bulb is dug up.
 Only in B. litoralis, B. josephinae, B. grandiflora, B. undulata and B. herrei do the leaves stand clear of the ground.
 Although usually smooth, the upper leaf surfaces of two Namaqualand species (B. radula and B. namaquana) are covered with straw-coloured bristles and in some populations of B. striata from the southern Cape, they bear soft, scale-like hairs.
 In the winter rainfall region of southern Africa, the foliage is produced after the flowering heads have been shed, whereas in the summer rainfall region the vegetative and flowering stages often overlap.
-The scape is firm, to 35 cm, deciduous and breaking at ground level in fruiting time.